 Business structure, operations and supply chain

 ITN is the UK’s biggest independent producer of commercial news programming, producing the award-winning ITV News, Channel 4 News and 5 News.
-Our independent production company ITN Productions produces television programmes, films, sports content, industry programming and commercials.
+Our production division ITN Productions produces television programmes, films, sports content and commercials.
 Supporting these functions are technical support, human resources, finance, communications and legal teams.
-There are a variety of employee types from full-time office-based staff to UK-based freelancers and part-time stringers based where stories are breaking around the world.
+ITN has a range of engagement relationships with its workforce from full-time office-based staff to UK-based freelancers and part-time stringers based where stories are breaking around the world.
 Due to the nature of the work, ITN operates on a global platform with a dynamic workforce.

 ITN seeks to partner with suppliers that adopt the same strict standards that we do.
 We expect our suppliers to operate fair and ethical workplaces and practices, where workers are treated with dignity and respect, and the highest standards of human rights are upheld.

-We expect our suppliers to engage with us constructively and responsibly, and to demonstrate their willingness to remedy issues in a timely manner.
+We also expect our suppliers to engage with us constructively and responsibly, and to demonstrate their willingness to address modern slavery-related issues in a timely manner, should such an issue arise.
 ITN reserves the right to refuse to partner with suppliers that do not achieve or are unable to demonstrate progress towards the eradication of modern slavery within their organisations and/or supply chains.

-The initial findings from the risk assessment suggest that, whilst ITN’s tier 1 suppliers – part of our core operations – are not particularly high risk from a modern slavery standpoint, our purchase of technology products from providers who source from Asia is one area we need to explore further.
-Equally there is likely to be higher risk in tier 2 of the supply chain and beyond.
-In addition, we commission ad-hoc projects and operations in countries that have a relatively high incidence of modern slavery, such as India, and we recognise the need to understand how some of our suppliers and sub-suppliers currently manage this risk.
+Our first risk assessment in 2017 included the largest (in terms of spend) tier 1 suppliers to ITN’s core operations.
+The findings from the risk assessment suggested that whilst ITN’s tier 1 suppliers are not particularly high risk from a modern slavery standpoint, our purchase of technology products from providers who source from Asia is one area we need to explore further.
+Equally there is likely to be higher risk in tier 2 of the supply chain and beyond, i.e. in the suppliers to our direct suppliers.

 Our due diligence processes